jgendron/try.Py/README.md

 * __User Groups:__ We can help you find a user group that meets your interests - web dev, data science, robotics...
 * __Teach Others:__ You can really firm up your knowledge by joining the other co-op members and teaching others what you have learned

+In the meantime, come check out our [Wiki Page](https://github.com/jgendron/try.Py/wiki) with reflections on this Co-op.

 ## try.Py - Learn Python Co-op Members